Flor de Caña

-Flor de Caña (Spanish for "sugarcane flower") is a brand of premium rum manufactured and distributed by Compañía Licorera de Nicaragua which is headquartered in Managua, Nicaragua and dates back as far as 1890.
+Flor de Caña (Spanish for "sugarcane flower") is a brand of premium rum manufactured and distributed by Compañía Licorera de Nicaragua, S.A., (CLNSA) which is headquartered in Managua, Nicaragua.
+It is currently owned by billionaire Carlos Pellas Chamorro, the fifth generation owner of this company.
+Rum has been produced at Nicaragua Sugar Estates Limited since 1890, and the Flor de Caña brand was created in 1937.